z3tt/Z3tt/content/top/about.md

 ### About Me {#about}

 I am a computational ecologist by training and a data visualization designer by heart.
 I use statistical and simulation models to answer questions related to the movement ecology of animals and the dynamics of populations, communities and diseases in space and time.
-To visualize my results and all types of data I use mostly [R](https://www.r-project.org/about.html) and the package [ggplot2](https://ggplot2.tidyverse.org/) from the amazing [tidyverse](https://www.tidyverse.org/) which I also  use for all kinds of data preparation.
-In the spare time, I am a proud dad spending as much time as possible with my family.
+To visualize my results and all types of data I use mostly [R](https://www.r-project.org/about.html) and the package [ggplot2](https://ggplot2.tidyverse.org/) from the [tidyverse](https://www.tidyverse.org/) which I also  use for all kinds of data preparation.
+In the spare time, I am a proud dad and husband spending as much time as possible with my family.

 <img src="/img/cedric_collage.png" style="height: 100%; width: 100%; object-fit: contain"/>